First Time Thoughts on Claude Code

 Scope Expansion

-I figured if others were using this too, I may as well add some 'ai' magic that wasn't possible in legacy email newsletters.
+I figured I may as well add some 'ai' magic that wasn't possible in legacy email newsletters.
 I added in an integration with Bedrock to generate summaries of long hackernews conversations.
-Adding new features like this that are well scoped and have clear requirements and technical direction felt free.
+Adding new features like this that are well scoped and have clear requirements and technical direction are basically free.

 Bells and Whistles